m0rg-dev/digitalis-linux/README.md

 Running that script also creates `digitalis_rootfs.tar`, which can (hopefully) be used for a bare-metal install.

-Based on the Linux kernel, openrc, dnf, and GNU.
+Based on the Linux® kernel, openrc, dnf, and GNU.

 If you find a bug, you can keep it.
 For the entomophobes, PRs and issues are welcome.